Warrick County School Corporation

-The Warrick County School Corporation (WCSC) is the second largest public school-governing body in Southwestern Indiana and the 27th largest in Indiana.
-It is responsible for providing education to the second largest county in the area, Warrick County, Indiana.
+The Warrick County School Corporation (WCSC) is the second largest public school-governing body in Southwestern Indiana, and the 27th largest in the state.
+It is responsible for providing education to the second largest county in the area, Warrick County; its boundaries are that of the county.

 The WCSC has two high schools, two middle schools, one junior/senior high school, and ten elementary schools.
 Its headquarters is located at 300 East Gum Street in Boonville, Indiana.
-WCSC was in one of the three Indiana counties of the Gibson-Pike-Warrick Special Education Cooperative, The others being Gibson and Pike, but now operates is special education independently.
+WCSC was in one of the three Indiana counties of the Gibson-Pike-Warrick Special Education Cooperative, along with Gibson and Pike, but now operates its special education independently.